-&lt;sup>120 On chaos and empire Jon Wilson, India conquered: Britain's Raj and the Chaos of Empire, (London, 2016)
+120 On chaos and empire, see Jon Wilson, India conquered: Britain's raj and the chaos of empire (London, 2016).

-&lt;sup>121 In fact, accounts of vulnerability could be invoked to justify and even co-exist with violent imperial aggression.
-See Kim Wagner, "Treading upon fires": The "mutiny"-motif and colonial anxieties in British India', Past and Present, 218,1(February, 2013),pp.171-172,175,191,193,194; Ranajit Guha, 'Not at home in Empire', Critical Inquiry, 23,3(Spring, 1997),pp.482-493.
-On violence and vulnerability Wilson, India and intrusive.
-The sphere of strict governmental intervention was extended to include both animate and inanimate nonhumans, while the issue of white ants was appropriated to stereotype colonised landscapes, peoples and cultures.
+121 In fact, accounts of vulnerability could be invoked to justify and even co-exist with violent imperial aggression.
+See Kim Wagner, "Treading upon fires": the "mutiny"-motif and colonial anxieties in British India', Past and Present, 218 (2013), pp. 159-97, at pp. 171-2, 175, 191, 193, 194; Ranajit Guha, 'Not at home in empire', Critical Inquiry, 23 (1997), pp. 482-93.
+On violence and vulnerability, see Wilson, India.

+that was vigilant about numerous nodes where the cherished stability of British rule could be ruptured.
+Thus, the infinitesimal presence of white ants was tracked in a range of sites including governors' houses, railway carriages and bridges, ships, hedges, and telegraph posts, and even in the underground galleries and chambers of insects' nests.
+The white ant problem made the colonial state more resilient and intrusive.
+The sphere of strict governmental intervention was extended to include both animate and inanimate non-humans, while the issue of white ants was appropriated to stereotype colonized landscapes, peoples, and cultures.
 Nonetheless, entomo-political encounters in South Asia were not entirely within the control of the colonial state.
-Despite effective interventions of the state, white ants didn't vanish altogether, and remained objects of everyday control till the final decade of colonial rule and after.
-Meanwhile, colonised and post-colonial South Asians used white ants to articulate their own distinct political agendas.
+Despite effective interventions of the state, white ants did not vanish altogether, and remained objects of everyday control until the final decade of colonial rule and after.
+Meanwhile, colonized and post-colonial South Asians used white ants to articulate their own distinct political agendas.

-Focus on entomo-politics also highlights some of the key material foundations of colonial power in British India in the long nineteenth century.
-White ants came to the attention of colonial officials because they ostensibly 'ate into' wood and paper, which were considered among the essential ingredients on which colonial rule in India was founded.
+Focus on entomo-politics also highlights some of the key material foundations of colonial power in British India in the long nineteenth century.122 White ants came to the attention of colonial officials because they ostensibly 'ate into' wood and paper, which were considered among the essential ingredients on which colonial rule in India was founded.
 These materials therefore acquired political significance, and protecting them from white ants became a priority for the government and its representatives.
-Seen from the perspective of white ants, Empire appears to have been a 'power-saturated material-discursive' assemblage, sustained by materials like wood, paper, varnishes, metallic particles, protective and poisonous chemicals, on the one hand, and hierarchical discourses of race, place and civilisation, on the other.
+Seen from the perspective of white ants, empire appears to have been a 'power-saturated material-discursive'123 assemblage, sustained by materials like wood, paper, varnishes, metallic particles, protective and poisonous chemicals, on the one hand, and hierarchical discourses of race, place, and civilisation, on the other.